woocommerce/breakingbot/README.md

 ### Create a `.env` file

 Copy `.env.example` file to `.env`.
-This file will be read by `docker-compose-yml` and will override the defaults there.
+This file will be read by `docker-compose.yml` and will override the defaults there.

 ```sh
 cp .env.example .env